jurassic World and the Blockbuster paradigm

 But this explanation, however valuable and logical, is clearly insufficient.
 Jurassic World broke the record for biggest opening weekend of all time, beating out both Avengers movies, all the Harry Potter movies, The Hunger Games series, and everything else, with $208,806,270 in ticket sales in the US alone.
 Jurassic World should be understood partially as a shrewd economic move, but with so many people going to see it, there must be more than the interests of the studios at play.
 Where does this analysis leave the audience, who, whether or not they’ve been influenced by the interests of the entertainment industry, obviously want to see this movie?
 What’s behind our continued obsession with these bloated, big-budget action movies?
 What, essentially, is the audience expecting to get from this movie?

 The wager that’s always proposed about these blockbusters is, more or less, this: “Of course, all these superhero movies and dumb action movies and Furious 7 are not the best movies.
 In fact, many of them are awful.
 They’re silly, they’re childish, they’re stupid, but hey, it’s what the people want!
 We want to see explosions, car chases, monsters, superheroes, and giant robots.
 Why do you think they make the most money?
 These movies, yes, they’re bad, but it’s just what we all want to see, and so we must simply judge them on their own terms.
 Over there at the arthouse you have the real good movies, and that’s great, but these are the ones we all like.”
-I would like to question this paradigm.
+I propose to question this paradigm.

 Jurassic World takes place 22 years after the events of Jurassic Park, and the titular theme park has been open for business for some years, attracting tens of thousands of visitors every day, fulfilling the ambitions of the park’s founder John Hammond.
 Siblings Zach and Gray (Nick Robinson and Ty Simpkins) are visiting their Aunt Claire (Bryce Dallas Howard), who is the operations manager at Jurassic World.
 While Zach and Gray enjoy an all-access tour through the park, Claire, neglecting her filial duties, navigates the business side of the park, which, in the face of declining attendance and a bored populace, has genetically engineered a terrifying new dinosaur, Indominus Rex, in the hopes of attracting new visitors and corporate sponsors.